 In the US population, Intuitive-Feeling types (I call them “Idealists”) represent about 17% of the population.
 But this group may be as many as 85% of the folks you’ll find schmoosing between breaks at the psychologists’ convention.
 Why the disparity?
 Well, because of the nature of the field of psychology and what it requires of its practitioners.
 First and foremost, psychology is a theory, or more accurately, a collection of theories, all involving intangibles such as feelings, emotions, and cognition.

 When it comes to psychology, the goal is especially challenging: to explain that most enigmatic phenomenon – human behavior.
-There isn’t much concrete or even provable science involved.
-And while there are many different subspecialties within the field, such as teaching, research, or clinical practice, they share the common aim of trying to help people in some way.
+While there are many different subspecialties within the field, such as teaching, research, or clinical practice, they share the common aim of trying to help people in some way.
 There is a disproportionately high percentage of Intuitives in the field, because they are naturally curious about, and driven to understand, complex behaviors.
 Similarly, there are many more Feelers than Thinkers because Feelers - by their nature – tend to be tuned into others’ emotions and derive satisfaction from helping people with their problems.

 Compare that idea with Sensors, who make up almost 75% of the population.
 Sensing-Judgers (“Traditionalists”), comprising about 46%, and Sensing-Perceivers (“Experiencers”), about 27%.
 The majority of those plumbers fall into one of these two temperaments.